Are eating high-calorie healthy foods really good for you? Read on to find out more about these delicious treats!

 High-calorie foods for weight gain

-If you want to gain weight, you need to eat more calories than you burn.
+To gain weight, you must eat more calories than you burn.
 This can be done by eating more food or foods with a higher calorie content.

 Here’s a list of some high-calorie foods that can help you gain weight: